amplejoe/PhaserGameJamTemplate/README.md

 ### Option B

 The template really can be imported into any IDE, just make sure you have installed a TypeScript Compiler.
-How To:
+How to:

 1. Install [node.js](https://nodejs.org/en/)
 2. Install TypeScript compiler from the console/terminal: npm install -g typescript
 3. The project can be compiled using 'compile_ts.cmd'/'compile_ts.sh'.